awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.md

-# Getting Started with Amazon RDS on VMware<a name="getting-started-with-rds-on-vmware"></a>
+# Getting started with Amazon RDS on VMware<a name="getting-started-with-rds-on-vmware"></a>

 To get started with Amazon RDS on VMware, you onboard a new vSphere cluster as a custom Availability Zone \(custom AZ\) for Amazon RDS\.

 You only onboard a particular vSphere cluster once\.
 After you complete the onboarding tasks successfully, you don't need to repeat the tasks for the same vSphere cluster\.
-If you have already configured the vSphere cluster for Amazon RDS on VMware, and you want to add another custom AZ to it, see [Creating Additional Custom AZs in a Region](creating-a-custom-az.md)\.
+If you have already configured the vSphere cluster for Amazon RDS on VMware, and you want to add another custom AZ to it, see [Creating additional custom AZs in an AWS Region](creating-a-custom-az.md)\.

 During onboarding, you configure the following networks\.